Josie Loren

-Josie Loren Lopez (born March 19, 1987) is an American attorney and former actress, best known for the role of Kaylie Cruz in the ABC Family series Make It or Break It, and as FBI Agent Michelle Vega in the TV series The Mentalist.
+Jocelyn "Josie" Loren Lopez Leinart (born March 19, 1987) is an American attorney and former actress, best known for the role of Kaylie Cruz in the ABC Family series Make It or Break It, and as FBI Agent Michelle Vega in the TV series The Mentalist.

-Personal life
+Early life

-Josie was born in Miami, Florida, and is of Cuban descent.
+Loren was born in Miami, Florida, and is of Cuban descent.
 Her mother is Mercy Lopez, a middle school teacher at Zelda Glazer Middle School in Miami, Florida.
 She has one older sister and two brothers.
 Her older brother, Javier Lopez, is a Harvard University graduate and a commercial litigator in Miami.
 In 2010, she was voted one of the 50 Sexiest Singles by OK! magazine.

 She attended high school at New World School of the Arts in Miami where she studied stage acting.
 Before becoming an actress, she cheered for an all-star cheerleading team in Miami called Top Gun All Stars.
 She studied mass media communication, minoring in Spanish, at UCLA.

-On May 28, 2018, Loren married former NFL player Matt Leinart.
-They have two sons: Cayson Asis Leinart, born in January 2020 and Cannon Asis Leinart, born on May 24, 2021.